Back to All Guides

 Check the Thermostat Setting

 Remove the access panel(s) on the front of the HVAC system and pull back the insulation to expose the thermostat.
-Verify it's set to 120°F. North Carolina's warm incoming water (typically 70-80°F ground temperature) means you need less heating than northern states.
+Verify it's set to 120°F. North Carolina's warm climate (typically 70-80°F ground temperature) means you need less heating than northern states.
 The EPA recommends 120°F — it's hot enough for showers and dishwashing while reducing energy costs, scalding risk, and mineral buildup rate.

 7

-Restore Water and Power
+Restore Power

 Gas HVAC Maintenance